 Ames Farm proudly supplies honey to many small local businesses.
 We love learning about their unique projects and creative uses for our honey, and we want to share each wonderful story.

-One local partner, Bob’s Java Hut, opened in 1994 as a motorcycle haven and welcomes bicyclists, too.
+One local partner, Bob’s Java Hut, opened in 1994 as a motorcycle haven.
 “The culture’s shifting,” said owner Liz Moser.
 “Most people in their 20s now ride bicycles.”
-Moser still makes a point to show up for local motorcycle events and maintains long-term friendships with her long-term customers, but her cafe is now also equipped with a bicycle repair station and a bicycle-of-the-month hangs in the window (courtesy of Flanders Brothers Cycle).
+Liz still makes a point to show up for local motorcycle events and maintains long-term friendships with her long-term customers, but her cafe is now also equipped with a bicycle repair station and a bicycle-of-the-month hangs in the window (courtesy of Flanders Brothers Cycle).

 How do you use Ames Honey at Bob’s Java Hut?

 [We use it in] our Miels.
 We actually have you guys up on the [menu] board!
 People have been really thrilled.
 Darn near everybody is familiar with your product.

 Why did you decide to use Ames Honey in your shop?